pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :returns: zero if successfull, ``-1`` if not a PDF.

-   .. method:: showPDFpage(rect, docsrc, pno = 0, keep_proportions = True, overlay = True)
+   .. method:: showPDFpage(rect, docsrc = None, pno = 0, keep_proportions = True, overlay = True, reuse_xref = 0)

-      PDF only: Display the image of another's PDF page.
+      PDF only: Display the page of another PDF as a **vector image**.

       :arg rect: where to place the image.
       :type rect: :ref:`Rect`

       :arg docsrc: source PDF document containing the page.
 Must be a different document, but may be the same file.
+One of this or a value greater 0 for ``reuse_xref`` must be specified.
       :type docsrc: :ref:`Document`

       :arg int pno: page number (0-based).